sahadnk72/sahadnk72.github.io/_posts/2016-04-03-fb-page-timeline.md

 The GET parameter `timeline_visibility` can have any of these values: `hidden`, `normal` or `starred`.

-According to <a href="https://www.facebook.com/help/323502271070625/">Page Role specifications</a>, it should not have happened.
+According to <a href="https://www.facebook.com/help/323502271070625/" target=_blank>Page Role specifications</a>, it should not have happened.

 Upon successful request, the timeline visibility of the particular post changed into whatever state was passed through that parameter.